bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/06-excercise-dev-server.md

 * Install the `webpack-dev-server` package in our first app.
 * setup script in package.json
-* Run a dev server, make a small change in the javascript and watch it rebuild!
+* Run a dev server, change the default text in the javascript and watch it rebuild!

+???

+TK Slide after with what you should have done